TrueCodes101/ConsoleEnhancements/README.md

 SYSTEMINFO - info about your computer (Windows Only)

-TOPTENRAM - shows the ten most RAM-using applications open (Windows Only)
+TOPTENRAM - shows the ten most RAM-intensive applications open (Windows Only)

+TUTORIALS - links to tutorials on the software

+HELP -  used in TUTORIALS.exe, gives my discord + ConsoleEnhancements Discord Server